Designed by doctors, shaped by you

 FYI: Mochi’s Pediatric program is available for people under 18 who have a BMI greater than the 95th percentile.
 If eligible, teens can access weight loss medication and support through this program.

 Weight loss meds are just one part of the equation.
-For the best results — and to help you maintain your weight long-term — you’ll want to make some lifestyle changes, like tweaking your nutrition and moving your body more.
+For the best results — and to help you maintain your weight long-term — you’ll want to make some lifestyle changes, like eating healthy and moving your body more.

 Some telehealth companies offer support to help you make those changes.
 Here’s how Hers and Mochi compare.